 “The people of the world look to us, here, to be as decent, as dignified, and as courageous as they are in their daily lives.
 And at this crossroads, I can promise you that the United States of America will not be distracted or deterred from what must be done.
 We are heirs to a proud legacy of freedom, and we are prepared to do what is necessary to secure that legacy for generations to come.
 Join us in this common mission, for today’s children and tomorrow’s.”

-The key to being a great and memorable speaker is to be authentic, which means we should not all clamber desperately to be like Obama.
+The key to being a great and memorable speaker is to be authentic.

 Watch the full speech here:

 If you need help developing your public speaking and presenting skills:

 – Book yourself onto a powerful public speaking course.

 – Invest in some really good one to one public speaking coaching.